Community Investment Grants

 - Promoting healthy behaviors and access to equitable, quality care to support multifaceted wellbeing (including medical care, mental health, dental care, nutritious eating, physical activity, sexual health, chemical health, environmental health, avoidance of risky behavior, chronic disease management, and prenatal care)

 United Way’s Strategic Funding was established to make an impact on the most pressing issue in our community identified through data review, conversations with stakeholders and polling community members.
 It was overwhelmingly clear that housing, and more specifically homelessness, was our service area’s most pressing need.
-United Way of GWP has committed two years of Strategic Funding to make a positive impact in this area during 2020 and 2021.
+United Way of GWP has committed two years of Strategic Funding to make a positive impact in this area.